 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective KV7.2/KV7.3 (KCNQ2/3) channel opener (EC50 = 0.69 μM).
+ICA 069673 is a selective KV7.2/KV7.3 (KCNQ2/3) channel opener (EC50 = 0.69 μM).
 Exhibits 20-fold selectivity for KV7.2/KV7.3 over KV7.3/KV7.5, with no measurable activity over a panel of cardiac ion channels.
 Hyperpolarizes resting membrane potential and inhibits spontaneous action potentials in guinea pig detrusor muscle (DSM) isolated cells.
 Orally active in animal models of epilepsy.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 269.63.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 References are publications that support the biological activity of the product.